maartenvandervelde/emotional-n-back/README.md

 # **Emotional n-back**

-This repository contains the code for the models and analyses in my master's thesis: **A Computational Cognitive Model of Rumination**.
+This repository contains the code for the models and analyses in my master's thesis: **Modelling the Effects of Depression on Working Memory**.

 ## Table of contents